petuum/adaptdl/ray/adaptdl_ray/aws/adaptdl_on_aws_ray.rst

 Using S3
 ^^^^^^^^

-The difference with using an S3 Dataset in the Ray cluster versus on your local machine is ensuring that all of the nodes have the proper permissions.
+One difference with using an S3 Dataset in the Ray cluster versus on your local machine is ensuring that all of the nodes have the proper permissions.
 Please follow `these instructions <https://docs.ray.io/en/latest/cluster/aws-tips.html?highlight=s3#configure-worker-nodes-to-access-amazon-s3>`_

 Using EFS
 ^^^^^^^^^

 `EFS <https://aws.amazon.com/efs/>`_ allows you to use a distributed filesystem with your EC2 cluster.
 To begin, you will need to create an EFS instance.
 Once that is done, use the ``setup_commands`` listed `here <https://docs.ray.io/en/master/cluster/aws-tips.html?highlight=efs#using-amazon-efs>`_ to attach your EFS instance to the nodes.

+Please note that using EFS will incur additional costs.

 Imports
 ^^^^^^^